Data Destruction

 We collect the data media and register each item by serial number, so the chain is watertight.

-The data media travel sealed and without interim storage to destruction.
+The data media travel without interim storage to destruction.
 No one can access them on the way.

 Destruction and certificate